-(2) Effective December 1, 2021, Mr. Schumacher began serving as Interim CFO.
-Prior to being named Interim CFO, Mr. Schumacher served as Vice President of Investor Relations and FP&A. Mr. Schumacher's 2021 annual base salary represents total salary paid during 2021, including amounts paid in his role as Vice President of Investor Relations and FP&A and Interim CFO.
+(2) Effective June 3, 2022, Mr. Schumacher began serving as CFO.
+Prior to being named CFO, Mr. Schumacher served as Interim CFO and, prior to that, Vice President of Investor Relations and Financial Planning and Analysis ("FP&A").
+Mr. Schumacher's annual base salary as Interim CFO was \$296,152.